TadPath/PARDUS/docs/pcs/pcs_ref_ai.md

 fput_var <varname> <append?> <file>

 This reads data from the variable <varname> and writes it to a file.
 The PCS system variable NWrites is set to the number of data items written into the file from the variable or to a negative number if there was an error.
+Note: The NBytes system variable reports the total number of raw bytes written to the file during the execution of fput_var.
+It is calculated as the difference between the file position before and after the writing phase.

 <varname> - the name of the variable to be read.